EpicureanHeron/joethor.dev/_posts/2026-01-04-gratitude-journal-google-app-script-guide.md

 Feel free to use this script in your life to help capture your moments of gratitude and create a sustainable and positive habit.

-I have been using this daily March 3rd, 2021.
+I have been using this daily since March 11th, 2021.
 It has captured everything from the feeling of having fresh sheets on my bed to additions to our family.

 ## Overview